 Here are some fun facts about Heart Sisters: ..

-For two years, it was also the working title of the book I was writing based on this blog (e.g. we called it “Heart Sisters: A Survivor’s Take on Living with Heart Disease”) before the (now former) publicity manager at Johns Hopkins University Press rejected that title, forcing several revisions in 2017 until the reluctant compromise: “A Woman’s Guide to Living with Heart Disease“, a title I do not like because of that word “guide”.
+For two years, it was also the working title of the book I was writing based on this blog (e.g. “Heart Sisters: A Survivor’s Take on Living with Heart Disease”) before the (now former) publicity manager at Johns Hopkins University Press rejected that title, insisting – oddly – that women “might think it’s a romance novel, or a book about Valentine’s Day”) forcing several revisions in 2017 until the reluctant compromise: “A Woman’s Guide to Living with Heart Disease“, a title I still regret because of that word “guide”.

 ♥ Why a blog?
 At first, I thought a small website would be useful to help tell readers how to book one of my free public presentations on women’s heart health that were becoming increasingly popular after my return from Mayo Clinic.
 Then I started writing specific articles about the amazing and scary things I’d learned at Mayo.
 I wrote like crazy that first year – in October 2009, for example, I wrote 24 articles (compared to the 4-5 per month I might do now).
 From a little 3-page site, this blog grew and grew.
 And grew!
 Over 800 articles so far, usually a new post published every Sunday morning (which could change any minute now depending on ongoing cardiac symptoms).